L1apps/taskbox/README.md

 ## Features

+*   **Remember Last List:** Automatically reloads the last list you were viewing.
+*   **Global View Persistence:** By default, all lists and Global Views remember your sort/filter settings.
+This can be toggled globally in User Settings or individually per list via the toolbar.
+*   **Custom Task Ordering:** Manual Up/Down sorting toggled per list.
+*   **Sidebar Controls:** Tri-state toggle for Expand All, Collapse All, and **Accordion Mode** (auto-close other lists).
 *   **Focused List:** Keep track of your most important tasks using the new permanent "Focused" list.
 *   **Global Views:** View tasks across all lists via the "File Cabinet".
-Now includes list filtering and dependency visualization.
+Now includes "All Due Tasks" view.
 *   **Global Search:** Instantly find tasks across all your lists using the search bar in the header.
 *   **Printing:** Clean, ink-friendly print view.
 Supports printing Global Views and Focused lists properly across multiple pages.
 *   **Duplicate Prevention:** Strict checks during paste/import to prevent creating duplicate tasks.
 *   **Clipboard Management:** Copy active lists to clipboard (All Data or Descriptions Only) or paste tasks.
 *   **Sidebar Toolbar:** Centralized control for list actions (Rename, Share, Move, Merge, Delete).
 *   **Nested Lists:** Hierarchical structure (Top Level -> Master List -> Sublist -> Nested Sublist).
 Max nesting depth is 3 levels.
-*   **Persistent View:** Your sort order and view filters are saved automatically.
 *   **Merge Lists:** Consolidate lists by merging them together.
 *   **Multi-User Support:** Secure user registration and login system.
 *   **Shared Permissions:** Share lists with specific access levels: View Only, Modify, or Full Access.
+*   **Ownership Transfer:** Transfer full ownership of lists to other users.
+Admins can force transfer.
 *   **Admin Panel:** User management, security logs, and database maintenance.
 *   **Database Backup/Restore:** Download full backups or restore DB via file upload (Admin only).
 *   **Import/Export:** Support for CSV and Text files.
 (Import disabled in Global Views).